 Smartphone-based Financial Incentives to Promote Smoking Cessation Among Pregnant Women

 Our speaker is Allison Kurti, PhD, Former Assistant Professor of Psychiatry, Vermont Center on Behavior and Health, University of Vermont.
 Maternal smoking is the leading cause of poor birth outcomes, increases the risk for adverse neonatal outcomes, and is associated with the development of chronic health conditions later in life.
 Additionally, maternal smoking during pregnancy involves a substantial economic toll.
 Although effective smoking cessation treatments for pregnant women are sparse, one exception to this is financial incentives-based interventions.
-This webinar will review the research, development, and outcomes produced by an innovative, remotely-delivered financial incentives intervention for reducing cigarette smoking during pregnancy.
+This webinar reviews the research, development, and outcomes produced by an innovative, remotely-delivered financial incentives intervention for reducing cigarette smoking during pregnancy.

 Speaker